LaMonica McIver

 SHARE:

-In 2012, LaMonica founded Newark G.A.L.S., Inc., an organization devoted to fostering female leadership.
-Under her guidance, Newark G.A.L.S. has impacted over 3,000 young women through its initiatives.
+In 2012, McIver founded Newark G.A.L.S., Inc., a nonprofit devoted to nurturing future female leaders.
+Under her leadership, the organization has impacted over 3,000 young women through transformative programs, leaving a lasting imprint on Newark’s future.